eduardo-mdc/Maze-Conqueror/docs/README.md

 - **Points** - The faster you complete the maze, the higher your points.
 Points are also acquired whenever you enter a new empty tile or pickup a coin.
 - **Coins** - Randomly generated elements which, on contact give the player more points.
 - **Portals** - Randomly generated elements which, on contact teleport the player to another portal on the maze.
+- **Continue Playing** - Continue playing after completing the first maze (with a new randomly generated maze) in order to increase your total points.
+The game increases in difficulty after every level.

 ### Pause Menu